William H. Seevers: Early life

 Seevers was born in 1822 to James and Rebecca (Wilkins) Seevers in Shenandoah County, Virginia.
 He was one of 10 children.
 James was a Private in the War of 1812.
 In Clarke County, Virginia, he began to read law.

-James moved his family to Mahaska County, Iowa in 1843.
-William followed on June 22, 1844.
+James moved his family to Mahaska County, Iowa in 1843, and William followed on June 22, 1844.

 Legal career

-He was admitted to the bar in Mahaska County in 1846.
+Seevers was admitted to the bar in Mahaska County in 1846.
 He was one of the first lawyers in Mahaska County.

-After being admitted to the bar he joined the practice of William T. Smith until 1852.
+After being admitted to the bar, Seevers joined the practice of William T. Smith until 1852.
 He then partnered with his brother, James, under the name of William H. and James A. Seevers.
 Several years later, M. T. Williams joined their firm.
-During the Civil War, his brother joined the military, the firm was renamed "Seevers and Williams".
+During the American Civil War, his brother joined the military, the firm was renamed "Seevers and Williams".
 Later, after the dissolution of that firm, he partnered with M. E. Cutts until Seevers joined the State Supreme Court.

-From 1848 to 1851, he was chosen to be a Prosecuting Attorney.
+From 1848 to 1851, Seevers served as Prosecuting Attorney.

-In 1873, he was chosen to be a Code Commissioner to revise the laws of Iowa.
+In 1873, Seevers was chosen to be a Code Commissioner to revise the laws of Iowa.
 This revised edition would be the Code of 1873.

 Judicial career

-In 1852 he was elected to be a District Court Judge until 1857.
+In 1852, Seevers was elected to be a District Court Judge until 1857.

-He joined the Iowa State Supreme Court from February 17, 1876, to December 31, 1888, being appointed from Mahaska County, Iowa.
+Seevers served as a Justice on the Iowa State Supreme Court from February 17, 1876, to December 31, 1888, being appointed from Mahaska County, Iowa.
 He was also Chief Justice in 1876, 1882 and 1888.

 Political career

-He was elected to the Iowa House in the 1856 general election.
+Seevers was elected to the Iowa House in the 1856 general election.
 He represented the district consisting Poweshiek County and Mahaska.
 He became the Chairman of the House Judiciary Committee.

-In 1872, he was a delegate for the Republican National Committee.
+In 1872, Seevers was a delegate for the Republican National Committee.

-In 1875, he was re-elected to the Iowa House, but resigned shortly after to accept appointment to the State Supreme Court.
+In 1875, Seevers was re-elected to the Iowa House, but resigned shortly after to accept appointment to the State Supreme Court.

 Personal life

-On February 20, 1849, he married Caroline M. Lee in Oskaloosa.
+On February 20, 1849, Seevers married Caroline M. Lee in Oskaloosa.
 They had 7 children.

-Seevers died in 1895 in his home in Oskaloosa of a stroke and was buried in Forest Cemetery.
+Seevers died on March 25, 1895, aged 72, from a stroke, at his home in Oskaloosa.
+He was buried in Forest Cemetery.
 Caroline died in 1903.